-APPROVAL OF BOOSTER CLUB: I, l,, (Principal's or Administrator's Name) (Position) at (School's or Department's Name) (FOSITIOII) (School's of Department's Name) authorize to conduct student and authorize to conduct student and (Parent Organization/Booster Club Name) organizational related activities for the b enefit of (Student Group) This registration approval is effective for the school year beginning and (School Year) will continue until such time as the Parent Organization/Booster Club no longer exists.
-Principal's or Administrator's Signature Date DISAPPROVAL OF CLUB/GROU P: I,, (Principal's or Administrator's Name) (D) at (School's or Department's Name) (Position) (School's or Department's Name) do not authorize to become a Club/Group.
-(Parent Organization/Booster Club Name) / /
+APPROVAL OF BOOSTER CLUB: I, F BOOSTER CLUB: I,, (Principal's or Administrator's Name) (D) at (School's or Department's Name) (Position) (School's or Department's Name) authorize to conduct student and (Parent Organization/ Booster Club Name) to conduct student and organizational related activities for the be enefit of(Student Group) (Student Group) This registration approval is effective for the school year beginning and (School Year) will continue until such time as the Paren nt Organization/Booster Club no longer exists. inistrator's Signature Date DISAPPROVAL OF CLUB/GROUP (Principal's or Administrator's Name) (Position) at (School's or Department's Name) do not authorize to become a Club/Group.
+(Parent Organization/Booster Club Name)